davidtchiu/davidtchiu.github.io/teaching/cs475/hwk2.ptrs/index.md

 Your boss has decided that she needs to make cuts to the company's budget.
 She's tasked you with providing her a list of employees, sorted in _descending_ order of their salaries.
 Luckily, you remember Heapsort from your Algorithms or CS II class, and decide to use it...

 Heaps are a representation of arrays and are useful as the basis for the Heapsort algorithm.
 Heaps are also the backbone for Priority Queues, an important data structure which finds uses in many applications (including in OS).
 Your goal is to implement Heapsort using a min-heap.
-A min-heap is an array of $$n$$ elements
+A min-heap is an array of n elements
-$$A[0],...,A[n−1]$$ that can be viewed as a binary tree (not necessarily a binary search tree), with the following properties:
+`A[0]`,...,`A[n−1]` that can be viewed as a binary tree (not necessarily a binary search tree), with the following properties:

-- The root of the heap is $$A[0]$$.
+- The root of the heap is `A[0]`.
 - For an array index `i`,
   - `parent(i) = (i-1)/2 ` (except for the root, which has no parent)
   - `left_child(i) = 2(i+1)−1`
   - `right_child(i) = 2(i+1)`
 - The _min-heap property_ says: For every node `A[i]` except for the root, the value of `A[i]` is greater than or equal to the value of its parent, i.e., `A[parent(i)] <= A[i]`.
-The figure below shows an example of a min-heap of size 12.\
+The figure below shows an example of a min-heap of size 12.

    <img width="400px" src="figures/heap.png" />

   Note that we're only mapping an array to a binary tree's structure.
 Thus, all functions operate on arrays, and no binary tree is ever constructed.